Investigating Long-term Training for Remote Sensing Object Detection: Related work

-Fine-tuning the backbone with datasets for downstream remote sensing tasks is a common strategy to bridge the knowledge gap between natural and remote sensing scenes, yet it may impede overall low-level feature extraction due to the domain-restricted data, limiting performance enhancement.
+Fine-tuning the backbone with datasets for downstream remote sensing tasks is a common strategy to bridge the knowledge gap between natural and remote sensing scenes, yet it may impede overall low-level feature extraction due to the domain-restricted remote sensing data, limiting performance enhancement.
 Hence, several researchers have concentrated on advanced remote sensing pre-training (e.g. \cite{fuller2022satvit, reed2023scale, zhang2023object, huang2024generic, wang2024mtp, corley2024revisiting, fuller2024croma}).
-For example, Fuller et al. \cite{fuller2022satvit} highlight the benefits of large unlabeled datasets for pre-training with masked autoencoding.
-Huang et al. \cite{huang2024generic} aim to learn robust representations for remote sensing understanding by simultaneously acquiring general knowledge from natural images with supervised learning and domain-specific knowledge from remote sensing images with self-supervised learning.
-Wang et al. \cite{wang2024mtp} present multi-task pre-training for remote sensing foundation models.
-However, we argue that the effectiveness of such strategies is still restricted in long-term training because the weights of the backbone heavily shift further from the initial pre-trained values.